 McCabe graduated from Bates College in 1995 with a bachelor’s degree in European history.
 At Bates, he lettered in both lacrosse and football.
 He is currently the Vice President of the USILA (United States Intercollegiate Lacrosse Association), and serves as an All American Committee member.
 He was recently selected to become a member of ODK (Omnicron Delta Kappa), the National Leadership Honor Society, founded at W&L in 1914.
 He will be inducted in January 2017.
 He and his wife Kristen have four daughters; Kaelan -17, Molly -13, Ava -11 and Georgia 4.

 Greg Bice graduated from The Ohio State University where he earned a B.S. in Welding Engineering and played lacrosse for the Buckeyes.
-He is currently a defensemen for the Chicago Machine, owns and operates Resolute Lacrosse, LLC and an MBA candidate at The Ohio State University.
-Greg and his wife, Emily, spent two years in Comayagua, Honduras teaching at a bilingual Christian school.
-He has 6 brothers and 1 sister.
+In addition to completing 13 seasons as a defensemen for the Chicago Machine, Greg holds his Masters in Business from the Fisher College of Business and owns and operates Resolute Lacrosse, LLC.

 Kim’s involvement with LtN started through her children as they had become active in local LtN activities in Charlottesville through a partnership with the local Boys and Girls Club.
 But she really fell in love with the organization and its mission on a visit to Nicaragua.
 Working with the LtN staff and the children of Club Hope and Chiquilistagua was an opportunity that allowed her to witness the power of the program.